I must confess. I love the Church! She is a wonderfully large and beautiful Bride.

 But there is something which troubles me about us.
-Like Aesop’s fabled lion which Androcles helped, I have a thorn in my paw.
-Throughout my Christian life, I have heard many illustrations from us and others attempting to explain the Church.
+Like Aesop’s fabled lion, which Androcles helped, I have a thorn in my paw.
+I have heard many illustrations from us and others attempting to explain the Church throughout my Christian life.
 Many of them miss the mark.
-Regardless of how religious or inclusive we attempt to be, our descriptions often go awry.
+Regardless of how religious or inclusive we try to be, our descriptions often go awry.

 Review the words of the Chief Church Builder with me, found in Matthew 16:13-18.

 When Jesus came into the region of Caesarea Philippi, He asked His disciples, saying, “Who do men say that I, the Son of Man, am?”
 So they said, “Some say John the Baptist, some Elijah, and others Jeremiah or one of the prophets.”
 He said to them, “But who do you say that I am?”
 Simon Peter answered and said, “You are the Christ, the Son of the living God.”
 Jesus answered and said to him, “Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven.
-And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it.”
+And I also say to you that you are Peter, and on this rock I will build My Church, and the gates of Hades shall not prevail against it.”

 So, what is the Church?

-The Church is not a building, even though our popular culture defines a church as a building used for public worship.
+Even though our popular culture defines a church as a building used for public worship, the Church is not a building.
 Sure, we Christians own many nice buildings and some nice furniture.
 Yet, the true Church of Jesus Christ is not a building and can never be contained by an inanimate structure.
-She is an extremely large and ever expanding world-wide Body of believers with local groups assembling to meet in various structures.
-But even if we are talking about the vast sum of all of our buildings together, this does not constitute the Church.
-It is best to think of the Church (capital “C”) as the world-wide, blood bought, Body of Christ that every believer becomes a member of at the point of genuine conversion.
+She is an extremely large and ever-expanding worldwide Body of believers with local groups assembling to meet in various structures.
+But even if we’re talking about the vast sum of our buildings, this does not constitute the Church.
+It is best to think of the Church (capital “C”) as the worldwide, blood-bought, Body of Christ that every believer becomes a member of at the point of genuine conversion.

 Consider these rhetorical questions.
 What if we stopped referring to our buildings as the Church?
 Would it aid our mission if we repented of our obsession with buildings?
 Shouldn’t we spend more money on missions than mortgages?
 Do we want to name the building or the congregation that meets in the building?
 Should our local names be representative of our vision?
 Let’s not forget that the Body of Christ is the Church even when She is not in a building.
-Many congregations outside of the USA and some within do not have the nice buildings that most of our American congregations love.
+Many congregations outside of the USA and some within do not have the nice buildings that many American congregations love.
 They are simply content to gather in a certain location at a particular landmark for the purpose of worship and corporate Bible teaching.
 Does this discount their membership in the at-large Body of Christ?

 You’ve probably heard this failed description too.
 We should really stop repeating this half-truth.
 “The Church is not a museum for saints, but a hospital for sinners.”
 The trouble with this failed illustration is that it runs out of relevance too quickly.
-I do agree with the museum part.
-Museums hold historical items deemed as valuable and we choose to occasionally visit them and reacquaint ourselves with their historical importance.
-So you see, the Church is not a museum but She is not a hospital either because both of those are buildings.
+I do agree that we are not a museum.
+Museums hold historical items deemed as valuable, and we choose to occasionally visit them and reacquaint ourselves with their historical importance.
+So you see, the Church is not a museum, but She is not a hospital either because both of those are buildings.
 Think about a hospital building.
-People are admitted because they have a sickness which demands some degree of isolation and more intense treatment than they could get at home.
-They get well and leave, hoping to return no more unless they want to visit a friend who is not in the best health.
+People are admitted because they have a sickness that demands isolation and more intense treatment than they could get at home.
+They get well and leave, hoping to return no more unless they visit a friend who is not in the best health.